NCTracks, Monetary Damages, and Kudzu

 Maybe we should just plant a bunch of kudzu around NCTracks and CSC.

-Posted on July 26, 2013, in Beth Wood, Computer Sciences Corporation, DHHS, Division of Medical Assistance, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, Monetary Damages, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor, Timely Payments and tagged Computer Sciences Corporation, CSC, Delay in Medicaid Payments, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Reimbursements, Medicaid Services, Monetary Damages, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Timely Medicaid Payments.
+Posted on July 26, 2013, in Beth Wood, Computer Sciences Corporation, Division of Medical Assistance, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, Monetary Damages, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor, Timely Payments and tagged Computer Sciences Corporation, CSC, Delay in Medicaid Payments, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Reimbursements, Medicaid Services, Monetary Damages, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Timely Medicaid Payments.
 Bookmark the permalink.
 6 Comments.